BEATING BOOK BANS

 THE CASE

 Idaho House Bill 710 became effective on July 1, 2024.
-The law empowers the state Attorney General, county prosecutors, and private “vigilante” citizens to take legal action against schools and libraries if they find material which they say is “harmful to minors” – based on an overly broad and vague definition that sweeps in material long protected by the First Amendment under well-settled law.
+The law empowered the state Attorney General, county prosecutors, and private “vigilante” citizens to take legal action against schools and libraries if they found material they claimed was “harmful to minors” – based on an overly broad and vague definition that swept in material long protected by the First Amendment under well-settled law

-HB 710 does not distinguish between older minors and younger minors – meaning teenagers can only be provided with material appropriate for five-year-olds.
-The law offers a financial incentive – a $250 cash bounty, plus “actual damages” – to encourage vigilantes to initiate complaints.
-Under the law’s definitions, health and science textbooks, depictions of Michelangelo’s David, and even the Bible are subject to challenge.
-HB 710 also prohibits materials that include “any act of homosexuality” – including brief references to cohabitation or holding hands.
+HB 710 did not distinguish between older minors and younger minors – meaning teenagers could only be provided with material appropriate for five-year-olds.
+Under the law’s definitions, health and science textbooks, depictions of Michelangelo’s David, and even the Bible were subject to challenge.
+HB 710 also prohibited materials that included “any act of homosexuality” – including brief references to cohabitation or holding hands.

-Private schools and privately funded libraries – including a church with a lending library – allege that the law violates their First Amendment free speech rights as private entities.
-Parents of students and minor library patrons argue that the law is a violation of their Fourteenth Amendment right to direct the education and development of their children, independent of State-controlled institutions.
-Finally, students and minor patrons of the privately funded libraries allege that the law violates their First Amendment right to read books their schools, libraries, and parents have determined are appropriate for their educational, social, and emotional development.
+Private schools and privately funded libraries – including a church with a lending library – alleged that the law violated their First Amendment free speech rights as private entities.
+Parents of students and minor library patrons argued that the law was a violation of their Fourteenth Amendment right to direct the education and development of their children, independent of State-controlled institutions.
+Finally, students and minor patrons of the privately funded libraries alleged that the law violated their First Amendment right to read books their schools, libraries, and parents determined were appropriate for their educational, social, and emotional development.

 THE TEAM

-The plaintiffs are represented pro bono by Free + Fair, Ballard Spahr, Stoel Rives, Latonia Haney Keith, and McKay Cunningham.
+The plaintiffs were represented pro bono by Free + Fair, Ballard Spahr, Stoel Rives, Latonia Haney Keith, and McKay Cunningham.

 CASE DOCUMENTS